FRex/zipsavings/README.md

 See the example use of it below in examples section.
 Beware of the (very slim) chance of false positive if unrelated file has such unpacked size that is same modulo 2^32 to one of the `gzip` files.
+`--guess-gzip-unpacked-file` and `--guess-gzip-unpacked-size` can be used to pass original unpacked file (only to take size of) or the size itself (as a number) respectively to use as extra guesses when guessing unpacked gzip size.
+Without `--guess-gzip-unpacked` the only sizes used in guessing are ones from the last two options (unpacked sizes of other files are not considered).

 In case of `bzip2` (another compression often used with `tar`) an error will be printed as `Size` column in `7z l` output is empty (`bz2` file format